Radware/DP-Attack-Story/Readme.txt

 # Version Control
 	v0.11.4 - 11 October 2024 (Steve)
+		Changed order of operations.
+Script now logs into vision prior to date selection.
-		Quitting from manual date entry is now possible. v0.11.3 - 9 October 2024 (Prateek)
+		Quitting from manual date entry is now possible.

+	v0.11.3 - 9 October 2024 (Prateek)
 		Added functionality to copy contents of sample data by column (eg: all Src IP, all Src Port) Attack Table Formatting: Removed underscores from "Max_Attack_Rate_BPS" and converted values to Gbps